graphql/graphql-http/docs/README.md

 If the first argument is an `ExecutionResult`, the operation will be treated as "successful".

-If the first argument is a `GraphQLError` (or an array of), the operation will be treated as invalid and the response will be constructed with the help of `acceptedMediaType` complying with the GraphQL over HTTP Protocol.
+If the first argument is _any_ object without the `data` field, it will be treated as an error (as per the spec) and the response will be constructed with the help of `acceptedMediaType` complying with the GraphQL over HTTP Protocol.

 #### Parameters